Preventing Hand Ligament Injury in the Workplace

 Preventing hand ligament injury from happening in the workplace

-• Promote the use of protective equipment: Gloves made from a variety of different fabrics, including leather, cotton and aramid fiber, can protect hands from numerous different hazards.
+• Promote the use of protective equipment: Gloves made from a variety of different fabric, including leather, cotton and aramid fiber, can protect hands from numerous different hazards.
 Gloves help protect hands from scrapes, cuts and burns.

 • Put more experienced employees on difficult machines: Since newer employees are at greater risk, you should consider putting your more experienced hands on the machines and equipment that require the most skill and concentration.
 This helps keep your most at-risk employees out of harm’s way while they learn the skills needed to operate more difficult machines.